 Photonic Science and Engineering (PSE) students are expected to engage in interdisciplinary projects with electrical and computer engineering students.
 For this reason, students will attend all classes with the electrical and computer engineering students enrolled in EEL 4915L Senior Design 2.
-Most assignments will be common to both courses, however, Dr. Kar will be responsible for assessment and grading of students enrolled in OSE 4952.
+Most assignments will be common to both EEL 4915L and OSE 4952 courses, however, Dr. Kar will be responsible for assessment and grading of students enrolled in OSE 4952.
 The grading standards will be common to both courses.
+The instructors for EEL 4915L are DR. Lei Wei, HEC 418 and Dr. Samuel Richie, HEC 444.

-In addition to attending all EEL 4915L classes, students must attend the weekly discussion session with Dr. Kar, which are held on Tuesdays 10:30 AM - 11:20 AM via Zoom videoconference or in-person in CREOL 102 as decided by UCF for COVID-19 safety.
+In addition to attending all EEL 4915L classes, the photonics students must attend the discussion session with Dr. Kar zoom/in-person in the classroom assigned to OSE 4952.